zzo14/Standard-Tasks-Module1-ForReview/README.md

 * Photo upload

 ### Back End
+> For the back end, can view my completed code by searching for "// Code by @Patrick Zou".
 * Talent.Common
   * FileService.cs for reading, saving and deleting files from AWS S3 Bucket.
 * Talent.Services.Profile